 The bass fishing on Lake Fork in January is a lot better than most people would expect.
 The cold weather keeps most people away.
 You typically will not catch a lot of fish but the fish you do catch are big ones.
 So, if you don’t mind the cold and quality over quantity is your goal then you will want to get out for some early in the year fishing before it begins to warm up and the spring crowds start hitting the lake.

 If you are headed to Lake Fork this month in pursuit of a trophy bass and are looking to book a guide, I would enjoy the opportunity to take you or your group fishing and show you a great time on the lake.
 I have a few winter dates still available and am taking a lot of spring reservations.
 Be sure to schedule with me soon if you would like to fish in 2020.
 I fill up very fast!
 I also have gift certificates available for those of you that are interested in purchasing a friend or loved one a guided trip on Lake Fork for the holidays!
-You can contact me to make your reservation at 903-736-9888 or send me an email at email@example.com You can also visit my website for more information about Lake Fork and my guide service at www.officiallakeforktrophybass.com You can find me on Facebook and follow my official Lake Fork Guide page at https://www.facebook.com/lakeforktrophybassguide
+You can give me a call to make your reservation or send me an email.

 Psalm 147:11 - the LORD delights in those who fear him, who put their hope in his unfailing love.